-Our friendly staff at the Information Point in the Visitor Centre are happy to help advise you on the best routes available to suit your needs to make the most of your visit.
+Our friendly Rangers at the Information Point in the Visitor Centre are happy to help advise you on the best routes available to suit your needs to make the most of your visit.

-The Visitor Centre is approx 100m from the Visitor Centre along a tarmac footpath which is fairly smooth however there are some short sections where the gradient is 10% or more.
+The Visitor Centre is approx 100m from the car park along a tarmac footpath which is fairly smooth however there are some short sections where the gradient is 10% or more.
 Access to the Visitor Centre is through wide automatic doors.

 An induction loop is available and we are happy to provide large print leaflets on request.
 A braille version of the map leaflet is available on request.

-Dogs, including assistance dogs are welcome at the Information Point and in the exhibition area.
+Dogs, including assistance dogs are welcome at the Information Point and retail area.
 At the rear of the Visitor Centre there is a patio area for the restaurant which can be accessed via a slope.
 Wheelchair accessible picnic tables are provided.

-The toilets including a Changing Places standard toilet with tracking hoist system (Safe Working Load is 200kg / 440lbs maximum) and height adjustable changing bed, an Ambulant Disabled toilet and large family cubicles can be found on the outside of the building.
-A RADAR key is required for the Changing Places standard toilet, please ask staff at the Information Point for a loan key if you do not have your own.
+The toilets including a Changing Places standard toilet with tracking hoist system (Safe Working Load is 200kg / 440lbs maximum) and height-adjustable changing bed and large family cubicle can be found on the outside of the building.
+A RADAR key is required for the Changing Places standard toilet, please ask our Rangers at the Information Point for a loan key if you do not have your own.